Learn how to access your to-dos quickly by enabling Things’ widgets.

 Run a Things Shortcut

-If you ever created a Siri Shortcut for Things, you can now run these workflows in a Shortcuts widget.
+If you ever created an Apple Shortcut for Things, you can now run these workflows in a Shortcuts widget.

 Having trouble getting your Things widgets to work right?
 Before reaching out to support, please check all troubleshooting steps on this page.